 Survivor Advocate Program

 The safe steps Survivor Advocate Program is an ongoing initiative designed to empower women who have a lived experience of family violence to safely and effectively share their personal stories and raise awareness of family violence with a range of community and media audiences.
 Find out more here.

 Royal Commission into Family Violence

-safe steps was actively involved with the Commission from an early stage, proactively sharing our unique state-wide data and survivor-driven insights through submissions, testimonies and a historic Parliamentary address by safe steps CEO Annette Gillespie.
+safe steps was actively involved with the Commission from an early stage, proactively sharing our unique state-wide data and survivor-driven insights through submissions, testimonies and a historic Parliamentary address by former safe steps CEO Annette Gillespie.
 See our submission here.